KieranBest/Final-Year-Project/Documentation.md

 ### Problem Analysis

+The idea from this project came from wanting to learn piano, but no resources exist in which you are naturally monitored in how you play.
+There is no existing solution that will adapt to your individual skill level and provide feedback on how you can improve.
+This means that users are just blindly following tutorials, and not understanding the content they are being taught.

 #### Objectives

 Whilst there are many objectives within this project, it is important to clarify the main objectives as opposed to the less important objectives.
 Using MoSCoW prioritisation and we are able to understand that the application has different levels of requirements.
 While these may all be possible developments for the application, they are not all required for my protoype project.
 The outlined objectives following the MoSCoW prioritisation are as follows: